 It is the responsibility of the noncustodial parent to inform the employer to abate or reduce child support in accordance with the court order and when to resume the payment of child support.
 OCSE is not responsible for contacting the employer to instruct that the changes be made or to send a wage withholding.
-If an employer requires a new income withholding before making any adjustment to the withholding, OCSE may issue a new income withholding form for open enforcement cases at the request of the NCP or employer if the support order specified such abatement.
-Once the visitation period is over, OCSE will issue another income withholding notice to the employer for the full amount of support ordered.

 Arkansas law does not require that the noncustodial parent is responsible to notify the custodial party of abatement or reduction of child support due to the visitation.
-However, in order to ensure that arrearage balances remain accurate, if a notice is received indicating that the child support obligation should be reduced for the period of the visitation, the caseworker should verify with the custodial party that the noncustodial parent has had custody of the dependant(s) dependents for the time specified.
-Any necessary adjustments to the system child support obligation should then be made in accordance with the court order.
-If it is revealed that the noncustodial parent did not have the dependant(s) dependents for the time reported, any failure to pay the correct amount of support may be considered addressed in a future contempt action court proceeding.
+However, in order to ensure that arrearage balances remain accurate, if a notice is received indicating that the child support obligation should be reduced for the period of the visitation, the caseworker should verify with the custodial party that the noncustodial parent has had custody of the dependant(s) for the time specified.
+Any necessary adjustments to the system should then be made in accordance with the court order.
+If it is revealed that the noncustodial parent did not have the dependant(s) for the time reported, any failure to pay the correct amount of support may be considered in a future contempt action.